Are You Ready for New Illinois Pay Transparency Rules? A Compliance Blueprint for Employers

 The new law amends the Illinois Equal Pay Act in five significant ways:

 1. New Job Posting Requirements: Covered organizations will be required to provide the wage or salary, or the wage or salary range, and a general description of the benefits and other compensation the employer reasonably expects to offer for positions that will be physically performed, at least in part, in Illinois, or positions that will be physically performed outside of Illinois, but the employee reports to a supervisor, office, or other work site in Illinois in their job postings.
-Additionally, the act requires covered organizations to announce, post, or otherwise make known all job opportunities to all current employees no later than the same day that the job is posted.
+Additionally, the act requires covered organizations to announce, post, or otherwise make known all job opportunities to all current employees no later than 14 calendar days after making an external job posting for the position.

 2. Disclosure of Pay Scale and Benefits to Applicants: While the act will not require employers to make a job posting, employers will be required to disclose to an applicant the pay scale and benefits to be offered for the position prior to any offer or discussion of compensation and at the applicant’s request if no job posting has been made available.